Simplecodez/ApiCall/README.md

 ## Running the application.
 To run this application, simply type: '''node app''' or '''npm start''' as I included the "node_modules" folder and configured it as required.

-All these commands should be done on the command line.
+All these commands should be done on the command line and on the root folder containing these files.

 ## Making Queries
 Once the server is started, head to your browser, preferrably Postman for better view of the API's results.